phoenixbyrd/Termux_XFCE/README.md

 &nbsp;

-# Kill Termux X11

-This will shut down your Termux-X11 session, you will have to manually close the Android apps

-&nbsp;

-# Kill vncserver

-This will shut down your vncserver session, you will have to manually close the Android apps

-&nbsp;

 # Hardware Acceleration & Proot

 This is setup with virglrenderer-android installed for hardware acceleration on supported devices.
-Use the command ```GALLIUM_DRIVER=virpipe app_name_here``` to run that app with hardware acceleration.
+Use the command ```virgl app_name_here``` to run that app with hardware acceleration.
 This should also work in proot.
 To enter proot use the command ```debian```, from there you can install aditional software.

 # Install